Authored 3D design platform

 Bevy

-An ECS architecture that maps cleanly to plugin composition, capability boundaries, authored entities, and multiple future workbenches.
+The ECS architecture supports plugin composition, capability boundaries, authored entities, and multiple workbench surfaces.

 Wasm